Chirikai ran through the dark streets, over the trampled flowers of the day’s festivities.

 She didn’t take kindly to that.
 “You’re a fool if you stay in this city, now that your mission is done.
 Did you find your sacred object?”

 Chirikai’s jaw clenched.
 “Yes.
 Yes, I believe I have.”
 He hated her, and at the same time, he wanted to shove her into the sand and take her like a peasant girl.
 He could strip away her manners and those borrowed robes.
 Her cool arrogance and stupid noble pretensions.
-There would be some satisfaction in that.
-He tried to remember if he had been satisfied with his stolen kiss beneath the river, but his thoughts were shards of broken shell and he could not make sense of them.
+There would be some satisfaction in that, but his thoughts were shards of broken shell and he could not make sense of them.

 Asuka got to her feet, wary of the glow in his eyes.
 “My father wishes you to know that should you choose to remain in the Capital, the Tachikawa Villa is at your disposal.
 He said he didn’t like the idea of you outside, or worming your way into someone’s bed just to have a place to sleep.”